School Travel Plan

 Our Ambassadors are Eris, Connie, Arthur and Ava.
 Well done for being voted into the role!

 On Monday 28th November, the Active Travel Ambassadors had an online meeting with Mr Lai, Hertfordshire's Active and Safer Travel Officer.
 They were able to update him on their work so far this term and also talk about their future plans.
-They really enjoyed it!
+They really enjoyed it!it!

 Our Active Travel Ambassadors judged the whole school poster competition set for Road Safety Week.
 After deciding on a 'winner' and 'runner up' for each class, they awarded certificates in our Celebration Assembly on Friday 25th November.